finiam/rails-starter/README.md

 Also don't forget to setup the default admin user with `rake populate:admin_user`.
 The default credentials are `admin@mail.com`, the password being `foobar`.

 `react-hot-loader` should reload everything you need as you edit stuff in the `frontend` folder.
-On the Rails side, everything is interpreted live, so no need to restart the server every time you change stuff.
+On the Rails side, everything is interpreted live, so no need to restart the server every time you change code, unless you change configs or initializers.

 # About